|

 and comes later after humility and submission. |

-to mention some of the many brothers and sisters that I met for the first
+mention some of the many brothers and sisters that I met for the first time

 children together and it was evident during the three days.
 I